-- Static web application such as resume websites, portfolio websites, brochure websites etc.
+- Static web applications such as resume websites, portfolio websites, brochure websites, etc.

-- Dynamic web application like Blogs, Calendars etc.
+- Dynamic web applications like Blogs, Calendars, etc.

-- E-Commerce web application like Amazon, eBay etc.
+- E-Commerce web applications like Amazon, eBay, etc.

-- Single-page web application such as Google Maps, Airbnb etc.
+- Single-page web applications such as Google Maps, Airbnb, etc.

-- Portal web application namely Intranet portals, Financial portals etc.
+- Portal web applications namely Intranet portals, Financial portals, etc.

-- Content management system web application which include Joomla, Drupal etc.
+- Content management system web applications which include Joomla, Drupal, etc.

-- Rich Internet web applications; some of commonly used ones being Adobe Flash & Google Gears.
+- Rich Internet web applications; some of the commonly used ones are Adobe Flash & Google Gears.